ZhuRaiko/Resume-Keyword-Highlighter-Project/explanation/highlight_latex.md

 ) -> str:
     """
     Highlight keywords in resume text with context validation and HTML rendering.

-    This function processes the input text, identifies keywords from the provided lists (hard skills, soft skills, recruiter keywords, action verbs), and highlights them using HTML spans with color coding.
-It uses spaCy for NLP parsing and TextBlob for sentiment analysis to apply context-aware heuristics, reducing false positives and ensuring meaningful highlighting.

-    Args:
-        nlp: spaCy language model for parsing text. text (str): The resume or input text to process. hard_skills (list): List of hard skill keywords. soft_skills (list): List of soft skill keywords. recruiter_keywords (list): List of recruiter-focused keywords.
-        action_verbs (list): List of action verb keywords. disabled_labels (set, optional): Labels to skip highlighting (e.g., {"SOFT"}). token_aligned (bool): If True, highlights are aligned to token boundaries. relax_hard (bool): If True, relaxes context checks for hard skills (less strict). relax_action (bool): If True, relaxes context checks for action verbs. relax_soft (bool): If True, relaxes context checks for soft skills. relax_recruiter (bool): If True, relaxes context checks for recruiter keywords. soft_neg_threshold (float): Polarity threshold for negative soft skill context (skip if below). render_legacy (bool): If True, uses legacy HTML rendering style (no padding/border radius).

-    Returns:
-        str: HTML string with highlighted keywords.
     """
     if disabled_labels is None:
         disabled_labels = set()

     # Find excluded spans (e.g., emails, URLs) to avoid highlighting inside them
-    # This prevents accidental highlighting of keywords inside email addresses or links
     excluded = []
     for m in re.finditer(r"\b[\w\.-]+@[\w\.-]+\.[a-zA-Z]{2,}\b|https?://\S+|www\.\S+", text):
         excluded.append((m.start(), m.end()))

     def overlaps(span):
-        """
-        Check if a given span overlaps with any excluded region (e.g., email, URL).
-        Args:
-            span (tuple): (start, end) character indices.
-        Returns:
-            bool: True if overlaps, False otherwise.
-        """
         a0, a1 = span
         for b0, b1 in excluded:
             if not (a1 <= b0 or a0 >= b1):
                 return True
         return False

-    # Context validation function for keyword matches
     def is_valid_context(window, label):
-        """
-        Validate that the matched token window is used in an appropriate context for the given label.
-        Applies heuristics to avoid false positives (e.g., dates, adjectives, verbs in wrong context).
-        Args:
-            window (list): List of spaCy tokens for the match. label (str): Keyword category (e.g., 'HARD', 'SOFT').
-        Returns:
-            bool: True if context is valid, False otherwise.
-        """
-        # HARD skills: Check for date/time context patterns
         if label == 'HARD':
             for tok in window:
                 nearby_tokens = []